mfisher5/ClimateAdaptationQNMs/README.md

 **6.** Produce Figure 3 using [Fig3.Rmd](https://github.com/mfisher5/ClimateAdaptationQNMs/blob/main/scripts/Fig3.Rmd), which visualizes simulation output from (5)

 **7.** Run script [04_Feedback.Rmd](https://github.com/mfisher5/ClimateAdaptationQNMs/blob/main/scripts/04_Feedback.Rmd) to produce the output for Results 3.2.2 *How do model assumptions alter the intensifying / reductive role of adaptation strategies?
-Altering an influential link.*
+Completing a feedback.*

 		- Input: QNMs as Dia objects from *data/dia/feedback*.
 		- Output: *QPress* simulation output in a list, as the .rds object *data/HAB_sim_out/Feedback_Infrastructure_x_HABhi_50k.rds*